Non-Truthful Position Auctions Are More Robust to Misspecification: Preliminaries

-In the \emph{incomplete information} model values $v_i$ are drawn independently from a continuous distribution with density function~$f$, cumulative distribution function $F$, and support $[0,\bar{v}]$ for some finite $\bar{v}\in\R_+$ we assume to be common knowledge among the agents.\footnote{An analytical characterization of equilibria in the case of non-identical distributions is, unfortunately, well beyond the state of the art even for very simple settings.
+In the \emph{incomplete information} model values $v_i$ are drawn independently from a continuous distribution with density function~$f$, cumulative distribution function $F$, and support $[0,\bar{v}]$ for some finite $\bar{v}\in\R_+$ we assume to be common knowledge among the bidders.\footnote{An analytical characterization of equilibria in the case of non-identical distributions is, unfortunately, well beyond the state of the art even for very simple settings.
 For a single item and two bidders with values drawn uniformly from distinct intervals, for example, this question was posed by \citet{Vick61a} and answered only recently, almost half a century later, by \citet{Kaplan12}.} Our results in addition require existence and boundedness of the first three derivatives of~$F$.
-Since valuations are independent and identically distributed, an efficient allocation for all value profiles can only be obtained from a symmetric profile $b$ of bidding functions, \ie one where $b=(b,\dots,b)$ for some bidding function $b:\R\rightarrow\R$.
-The quantity of interest for strategic considerations under incomplete information is the \emph{expected utility} $u_i^b(x,v_i)$ of agent~$i$ with value $v_i$ given that the agent bids $x\in\R$ and all other agents use bidding function $b$, which is given by
+Since valuations are independent and identically distributed, an efficient assignment for all value profiles can only be obtained from a symmetric profile $(b,\dots,b)$ for some bidding function $b:\R\rightarrow\R$.
+The quantity of interest for strategic considerations under incomplete information is the \emph{expected utility} $u_i^b(x,v_i)$ of bidder~$i$ with value $v_i$ given that it bids $x\in\R$ and all other bidders use bidding function $b$, which is given by